Yefeng0920/Robust_modelling_bio/README.md

-# Robust modelling and inference for biodiversity data
+# Robust modelling and inference for dependent data

 ### Reproducible R tutorials for dependence-aware modelling, diagnostics and statistical inference